Frankfurt am Main

 Main Guard, Frankfurt

-The Hauptwache was Frankfurt’s main guard building.
-It was built in 1671 and rebuilt 1729-1730 to its current baroque appearance.
-The fine building was converted into a café in the early 20th century.
+The Hauptwache is Frankfurt’s main guard building.
+It was built in 1671 and rebuilt in 1729-1730 to its current baroque appearance.
+For a time there was a prison in the building, which in 1904 was converted into a café.

 Zeil